Leafwing-Studios/leafwing-website/content/projects.md

 title = "Projects"
 +++

 Interested in keeping up to date with our projects?
-Join our [email list](TODO: add link) (with granular permissions!) or add our blog to your [RSS](TODO: add link) reader.
+Join our [email list](/mailing-list.html) (with granular interest categories!) or add our blog to your [RSS](TODO: add link) reader.

 ## Fonts of Power